owacoder/cppdatalib/README.md

      Notes:
        - `null`s are **not** supported.
        - `string` subtypes `date`, `time`, and `datetime` are supported.
+       - Numerical metadata is lost when converting to XML property lists.

    - XML-RPC supports `bool`, `uint`, `int`, `real`, `string`, `array`, and `object`.<br/>
      Notes:
        - `null`s are **not** supported.
        - No subtypes are supported.
+       - Numerical metadata is lost when converting to XML-RPC.

    - CSV supports `null`, `uint`, `bool`, `int`, `real`, `string`, and `array`.<br/>
      Notes:
        - `object`s are **not** supported.
        - `uint` values are fully supported when reading.
        - No subtypes are supported.
+       - Numerical metadata is lost when converting to and from CSV.

    - UBJSON supports `null`, `bool`, `uint`, `int`, `real`, `string`, `array`, and `object`.
      Notes: